bytecodealliance/SIG-Registries/glossary.md

 ### Exports

-Exports are the names of [interfaces](#interfaces) that a component defines, e.g. `wasi:cache`.
+An "export" is a function, value, type, or [interface](#interfaces) that is implemented by a [component](#component) and exposed to the outside world with a given string name and declared type.

 ### Imports

-Imports are names of [interfaces](#interfaces) that a component depends on, e.g. `wasi:cache`.
+An "import" is a function, value, type, or [interface](#interfaces) that must be given by the outside world to a component with a given string name and matching type in order to use that component.

 ### Interface

-An interface is a pair of a string and an instance type that can be imported or exported.
-Interfaces are a component's API surface ([exports](#exports)) as well as the API's that a component ([imports](#imports)).
+An "interface" is a named collection of functions, values, types, and other interfaces that can collectively be [imported](#imports) or [exported](#exports) by a component.
+Each member of an interface is described with a name and a type.
+A single component can import and/or export the same interface one or more times.

 ### Module

 A common question is "What is the difference between a component and a module?".
 A Wasm module is a core Wasm module and compatible with Wasm 1.0 whereas a component adheres to the evolving Component Model specification with support for interfaces definitions (beyond i32's in core Wasm).
+Modules are like `.dll`s in native systems, allowing low-level sharing of pointers to a shared memory but not providing isolation and requiring additional out-of-band information to reuse.
+Components are more like microservices that supply an OpenAPI: they encapsulate their low-level state and self-describe their interface in a language-agnostic manner.
+In the context of the registry, module packages are useful for factoring low-level runtime code out of components that would otherwise be statically duplicated.

 ### Namespace